 A Blueprint for Producing Your Artist Newsletter

-If you’ve had Write Newsletter on your task list for too long, it might be because you haven’t identified the individual components that will be required for the process to be successful.
+If you’ve had Write Newsletter on your task list for too long, it might be because you haven’t identified the individual components that are required for the process to be successful.
+And identifying each step of the process can make it more manageable.

 Producing an artist newsletter is a project that consists of multiple tasks in order to complete.
 Writing is only one part of the newsletter process, and even the writing can be broken down into multiple stages.